Baking with TezSign

 Log out and log back in to make sure the new settings are effective.

-Connect your TezSign device to your workstation and run:
+Connect your TezSign device to your workstation or baker and run:

 # Using companion app